Wed 6 Oct 2010

-150 Favorite Golden Age British Detective Novels, by Curt Evans.
+150 Favorite Golden Age British Detective Novels:

 A Very Personal Selection, by Curt J. Evans